 The official, who is close to the investigation, said this was established by tests after the singer’s death on 21 April.

 A report from Minneapolis Star Tribune cited sources, detailed how those around Prince tried to get him help, but ultimately, those efforts failed.
-For example, Prince’s staff reached out to a physician to help treat him for an addiction to prescription pain mediation, the newspaper reported.
+For example, Prince’s staff reached out to a physician to help treat him for an addiction to prescription mediation, the newspaper reported.

 On April 15, on his way back to his Minnesota home following a concert in Atlanta, Prince’s plane made an emergency stop in Illinois.
 The singer was found unconscious and given a drug used to combat suspected opioid overdoses.
 Detectives have also questioned a doctor who saw Prince twice in the weeks before he died.